 Figure 62: A comparison of different feature selection approaches

 In this approach the feature selection algorithm, based on Fisher score and Random forest described in chapter 3.4, was used to select a subset of important features for the classification.
 The most important features depend on the component and therefore the feature selection was applied to each component dataset.
-To understand and confirm their importance for specific components, several of the selected important features are examined in detail.
+To understand and confirm their relevance for specific components, several of the selected important features are examined in detail.

 Fourier features

-The second most important feature of the SMD Resistor Network array 1206 was the second Frequency feature.
+The second most important feature of the SMD Resistor Network array 1206 was the second frequency feature.
 The feature was the real part of the frequency coefficient with period of image high and is the amplitude of the cosine transformed in vertical direction.
 The main black region in the middle of the resistor is clearly visible.
 Toward the vertical image border the intensity becomes brighter because of the reflective solder joints.
 This intensity gradient is typical for the resistor network and the curve correspond to the cosine curve of the second frequency feature.
 The elementary image of the frequency is shown in Figure 63.